Kathmandu and Pokhara Yoga Tour Highlights

 8-Day Yoga Tour Overview

 Your certified yoga instructor travels with you throughout, adapting each session to the group's needs and the energy of the day.
 Morning sessions tend to be more dynamic (Vinyasa flow, sun salutations facing the actual sun), while evening sessions focus on restoration, breathwork, and guided meditation.
-No previous yoga experience is needed — just an openness to trying something new in a setting that makes it impossibly easy to be present.
+No previous yoga experience is needed — just an openness to trying something new in a setting that makes it impossibly effortless to be present.

 Before You Arrive

 We recommend arriving in Kathmandu by 4:00 pm the day before departure.
-This gives you time for a trip briefing with your guide and yoga instructor, and a welcome dinner with your group.
+This gives you time for a trip briefing with your guide and yoga instructor and a welcome dinner with your group.

 Your Online Briefing